 💪Raising Boys to Be Men of God

-Boys today navigate a cultural landscape more confused about masculinity than perhaps any generation in history.
+Boys today grow up in a culture that is more confused about masculinity than perhaps any generation in history.
 Traditional masculinity is condemned as "toxic," yet boys still need strong male identity formation.
 Media presents hypermasculine warriors and emasculated man-children as the only options.
 Pornography distorts masculine sexuality before boys even reach adolescence.
 Fatherlessness affects millions.
 Schools and churches are increasingly female-dominated spaces where male energy is pathologized.

 "He has shown you, O mortal, what is good.
 And what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God."